Shardion/restrictplayerinterfaces/README.md

 ## Introspection module notes

-All transfer locations on all inventories will point to an empty, read-only inventory if targeting the player is being restricted by Restrict Player Interfaces.
+If the Introspection module is targeting a player which is being restricted by Restrict Player Interfaces, all player inventories, such as the main inventory, Ender Chest, and Baubles, will be empty when read.
+Item transfers involving these player inventories will always transfer 0 items.

 ## History and other notes